Spinal neuron growth cones

 - Nerve cell regrowth: Axogenesis.
 Mayo researchers are using zebrafish as an animal model system to investigate how special cues in the brain and spinal cord can entice or block nerve cell growth — experiments that help scientists understand why conditions at the site of nerve injury retard regeneration.
 This work is providing new understanding into how nerve cells grow during development of the nervous system and how nerve regeneration might be improved after injury.

 Stroke neuroregeneration.
-Following stroke, neurons near the penumbra are vulnerable to delayed but progressive damage as a result of ischemia.
+After stroke, neurons near the penumbra are vulnerable to delayed but progressive damage as a result of ischemia.
 There is no effective treatment to rescue such dying neurons.
-We hypothesized that mesenchymal stem cells (MSC) can rescue damaged neurons following exposure to oxygen-glucose deprivation (OGD) stress.
+Researchers in the Center for Regenerative Medicine hypothesized that mesenchymal stem cells (MSC) can rescue damaged neurons after exposure to oxygen-glucose deprivation (OGD) stress.

-We have demonstrated that the MSC can differentiate into bone, cartilage and fat tissues.
+Studies have demonstrated that the MSC can differentiate into bone, cartilage and fat tissues.
 Experiments in animal models of hemorrhagic stroke showed MSC therapy improves limb function.
-Taken together, our data will form the basis for using MSC to treat patients with recent hemorrhagic stroke.
+Taken together, this data will form the basis for using MSC to treat patients with recent hemorrhagic stroke.

 Neuro-oncology and neuroregenerative research.
-Our work currently focuses on gliomas, an invasive brain tumor for which patients receive a very poor prognosis.
-However, there are other brain tumors — oligodendroglioma, astrocytoma — that have a much better prognosis.
-We are interested in the mutations that are involved in the development of each of these different tumor types and why the tumors behave differently.
+Research currently focuses on invasive brain tumors (gliomas) for which patients receive a very poor prognosis.
+However, there are other brain tumors — oligodendroglioma and astrocytoma — that have a much better prognosis.
+Mayo Clinic researchers are interested in the mutations that are involved in the development of each of these different tumor types and why the tumors behave differently.

 A target locus in a gene-poor region initially discovered by genome scanning has been identified.
-Our research efforts are focused on studying the function of this alteration.
-Using mouse models, murine and human neural stem cells, and human induced pluripotent stem cells, we are investigating how the alteration modifies glial cell development.
+Research efforts are focused on studying the function of this alteration.
+Using mouse models, murine and human neural stem cells, and human induced pluripotent stem cells, Mayo researchers are investigating how the alteration modifies glial cell development.

 Neuroregeneration and inflammation.
 The limited capacity for repair in the nervous system is a significant medical challenge.
-We are developing new tools to effectively control the process of neural injury and degeneration and to create a microenvironment that enhances the capacity for innate repair and the efficacy of other regeneration strategies, including neural cell replacement and neurorehabilitation.
+The Center for Regenerative Medicine is developing new tools to effectively control the process of neural injury and degeneration and to create a microenvironment that enhances the capacity for innate repair and the efficacy of other regeneration strategies, including neural cell replacement and neurorehabilitation.

-Our efforts focus on how highly druggable proteases, referred to as kallikreins, can be targeted to prevent the complex cascade of tissue injury and aberrant reorganization that is a well-recognized component of CNS trauma — and which is increasingly recognized as an integral factor underlying the progression of many neurological disorders, including those classified as neurodegenerative or neuroinflammatory as well as those having an oncogenic basis.
+Research efforts focus on how highly druggable proteases (kallikreins) can be targeted to prevent the complex cascade of tissue injury and aberrant reorganization that is a well-recognized component of CNS trauma — and which is increasingly recognized as an integral factor underlying the progression of many neurological disorders, including those classified as neurodegenerative or neuroinflammatory as well as those having an oncogenic basis.

-Efforts are directed at understanding the physiological and pathophysiological consequences of a family of G protein-coupled receptors, referred to as protease-activated receptors (PARs), and determining whether PARs or the proteases that activate them can be targeted therapeutically to prevent pathogenesis and to promote CNS plasticity and repair to improve patient functional outcomes.
+Efforts are directed at understanding the physiological and pathophysiological consequences of a family of G protein-coupled receptors (protease-activated receptors, or PARs), and determining whether PARs or the proteases that activate them can be targeted therapeutically to prevent pathogenesis and to promote CNS plasticity and repair to improve patient functional outcomes.

 Deep brain stimulation for Alzheimer's disease.
-Anecdotal and initial trial reports concerning deep brain stimulation (DBS) to the fornix/hypothalamus have been associated with improvement in memory function and reductions in expected cognitive decline in patients with early Alzheimer's disease.
+Anecdotal and initial trial reports concerning deep brain stimulation (DBS) to the fornix and hypothalamus have been associated with improvement in memory function and reductions in expected cognitive decline in patients with early Alzheimer's disease.
 The fornix constitutes the major inflow and output pathway from the hippocampus and medial temporal lobe.

-Mayo researchers have started an innovative pilot study of dual hemispheric stimulation of the subthalamic nucleus and fornix/hypothalamus to determine if this approach may have positive effects in attenuating cognitive decline.
+Mayo researchers have started an innovative pilot study of dual-hemispheric stimulation of the subthalamic nucleus and fornix and hypothalamus to determine if this approach may have positive effects in attenuating cognitive decline.
 If this study provides positive data, then the potential of using DBS of the fornix as a treatment for Alzheimer's disease will be considered.

 Pediatric anesthesia, apoptosis and safety.
 Exposure to multiple anesthetics at a young age may be associated with later problems, such as learning disabilities and attention-deficit/hyperactivity disorder.
-We are working on a large project involving the detailed testing of 1,000 children to see if we can better define what injury (if any) may be associated with anesthetic exposure.
-This information will be important to see if this is really a problem in our clinical practice, and if so, how we can change our practice to minimize any problems.
+Researchers in the Center for Regenerative Medicine are working on a large project involving the detailed testing of 1,000 children to try to better define what injury (if any) may be associated with anesthetic exposure.
+This information will be important to see if this is really a problem in clinical practice, and if so, to change practice to minimize problems.

-We currently are performing detailed neurodevelopmental testing on a sample from a birth cohort of children, including a testing battery previously shown in primates to be affected by anesthesia exposure.
-The aim is to confirm (or refute) our prior findings and provide for the first time a detailed phenotype of anesthesia-associated injury (if present).
+Researchers are performing detailed neurodevelopmental testing on a sample from a birth cohort of children, including a testing battery previously used in primates shown to be affected by anesthesia exposure.
+The aim is to confirm (or refute) prior findings and provide for the first time a detailed phenotype of anesthesia-associated injury (if present).

 Neurogenesis.
-By increasing our understanding of the molecular targets involved in regulation of adult hippocampal neurogenesis (neuron generation) and related behavioral responses altered in neuropathological conditions, we can study underlying cellular and molecular mechanisms that regulate the production, maturation and integration of new neurons in the circuitry, and how aberrant neurogenesis plays a role in disease pathogenesis by employing behavioral neuroscience to quantify cognition such as learning, memory and anxiety.
+By increasing the understanding of the molecular targets involved in regulation of adult hippocampal neurogenesis (neuron generation) and related behavioral responses altered in neuropathological conditions, scientists can study underlying cellular and molecular mechanisms that regulate the production, maturation and integration of new neurons in the circuitry, and how aberrant neurogenesis plays a role in disease pathogenesis.
+Researchers are employing behavioral neuroscience to quantify cognition such as learning, memory and anxiety.

-We recognize the therapeutic potential of adult neurogenesis by characterizing treatment systems and clinically approved medication that can allow us to dictate neuronal development in the correct direction.
-Our long-term goal is to harness the regenerative capacity of adult neurogenesis toward an optimal clinical outcome and improved treatment options for brain disorders.
+Recognizing the therapeutic potential of adult neurogenesis, Mayo Clinic researchers are characterizing treatment systems and clinically approved medication that can allow dictation of neuronal development in the correct direction.
+The long-term goal is to harness the regenerative capacity of adult neurogenesis toward an optimal clinical outcome and improved treatment options for brain disorders.

 Neurorehabilitation.
-This research focuses on improving participation and quality of life of individuals after their brain functions have been altered by injury or disease.
+This research focuses on improving participation and the quality of life in people whose brain functions have been altered by injury or disease.
 The focus is regenerative in that improved behavioral performance is possible only when adaptive anatomic and physiological change occurs within and between brain systems in response to therapeutic intervention.

-By developing treatment approaches that lead to improved function and independence, our team promotes the adaptive regenerative changes in brain function that make this improved behavioral performance possible.
+By developing treatment approaches that lead to improved function and independence, researchers in the Center for Regenerative Medicine promote the adaptive regenerative changes in brain function that make this improved behavioral performance possible.

 Transduction mechanisms mediating bidirectional nerve growth.
 Cues released from the breakdown of myelin after injury in the brain and spinal cord may act as chemorepellents and inhibit axon extension, which limits functional recovery.
-In contrast, positive cues like neurotrophins can promote axon extension and elicit chemoattraction.
+In contrast, positive cues such as neurotrophins can promote axon extension and elicit chemoattraction.

 This research aims to determine how chemotropic cues in the microenvironment guide nerve growth and how dysfunctional guidance mechanisms can cause disease.
 Understanding these mechanisms and discovering methods to manipulate them are important for developing new therapies to promote neural regeneration after degenerative disease or injury.

-By determining how chemotropic cues in the microenvironment guide nerve growth and how dysfunctional guidance mechanisms can cause disease, we can define the spatiotemporal signal transduction mechanisms by which nerve growth cones detect extracellular guidance cues and dynamically regulate cellular effectors to control the direction of axon extension during normal embryonic development and neural regeneration after injury.
+Researchers are determining how chemotropic cues in the microenvironment guide nerve growth and how dysfunctional guidance mechanisms can cause disease.
+This will allow scientists to define the spatiotemporal signal transduction mechanisms by which nerve growth cones detect extracellular guidance cues and dynamically regulate cellular effectors to control the direction of axon extension during normal embryonic development and neural regeneration after injury.

-Longer term, we hope to define mechanisms for priming and guiding regenerating axons to appropriate synaptic targets to complete functional circuits.
+Longer term, the research goal is to define mechanisms for priming and guiding regenerating axons to appropriate synaptic targets to complete functional circuits.